ahmed025566/To-Do-App/README.md

 - every task is an input filed that have an atrbiute readonly, will have a cool future to edit in the future.
 - you can edit the task.
 - you can delete the task.
+- you can mark the task as completed and undo and you are able to clear all the completed from the lower button.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->